ultravideo/uvgComm/FEATURES.md

 ### Session Description Protocol (SDP)

 Some SIP messages carry an SDP messages as a payload during call initiation.
-SDP is used for describing the media parameters wanted for the call and is used to negotiatiate various aspects of the starting call.
+SDP is used for describing the media parameters wanted for the call and is used to negotiatiate various aspects of the call.

 **Specifications**
 - [RFC 8866 SDP: Session Description Protocol](https://datatracker.ietf.org/doc/html/rfc8866)